-ZULFAQAR International Journal of Defence Management, Social Science & Humanities (IJDMSSH) is published in English and Bahasa Malaysia and it is open to authors around the world.
+ZULFAQAR Journal of Defence Management, Social Science & Humanities (JDMSSH) is published in English and Bahasa Malaysia and it is open to authors around the world.
 It is currently published two times a year, i.e. in June and December.

-The Journal publishes manuscripts written in English and Bahasa Malaysia.
+The journal publishes manuscripts written in English and Bahasa Malaysia.
 Manuscript submitted to the journal for publication should be original contribution and must not have been previously published or is under consideration simultaneously by any other publication.
-The manuscript should be typed with double spacing, single column in Cambria with font size 12 on A4 paper not exceeding 25 pages, not more than 6 figures and 6 tables.
+The manuscript should be typed with double spacing, single column in Cambria with font size 12 on A4 paper not exceeding 25 pages.

 FORMAT AND STYLE

 The title of a manuscript should be concise, descriptive and preferably not exceeding 15 words.
 The manuscript must include an abstract, describing its main points within 150-250 words.
 For manuscript submitted in Bahasa Malaysia, the abstract must be in both English and Bahasa Malaysia.

 Title page should start with the type of manuscript (Research, Review Article, Short Communications, etc).
 This should be concise, short, specific and explain the nature of the work.
 The names of all authors (first name, middle initial, last name) including their departmental and institutional addresses should also be included.
 The name of the corresponding author along with E-mail should be provided.
 An asterisk (*) should be added to the right of the corresponding author’s name.
 His or her affiliation should be indicated by superscripts a, b, c,…… placed after each author’s name and before each affiliation.